Universal Data Sharing Agreement

 2.3 Consents and Authority.
 School represents and warrants that: (i) School has the authority to provide Student Data to Developer, and to allow Developer to access, collect, process, and otherwise use Student Data as set forth in the Agreement and for the purpose of providing the Developer Product, and (ii) School has provided appropriate disclosures to, and received appropriate consents from, School’s end users regarding School’s sharing of Student Data with Developer and/or Developer’s access, collection, processing, and other use of the Student Data as set forth in the Agreement, to the extent such disclosures or consents are required by applicable law or by School’s agreements.

 2.4 Parent Access.
-School will establish reasonable procedures: (i) by which a parent, legal guardian or eligible student may review Personally Identifiable Information in the student’s educational records and/or correct erroneous information.
+School will establish reasonable procedures: (i) by which a parent, legal guardian or eligible student may review Personally Identifiable Information in the student’s educational records, and/or correct erroneous information.
 Developer will respond in a timely manner to School’s request to access Personally Identifiable Information held by Developer to access or correct, as necessary.
-If a parent or guardian of a student or other individual contacts Developer to access or correct any of the Student Data held by Developer, then Developer will refer the parent or individual to School, who will follow the necessary and proper procedures regarding the requested information.
+If a parent or guardian of a student or other individual contacts Developer to access or correct any of the Student Data held by Developer, then Developer will refer the parent or individual to School, who will follow the necessary and proper procedures regarding the requested information, or otherwise comply with any other procedures and protocols designed to provide parent access to Personally Identifiable Informatoni in the student's educational records established in the Agreement.

 3. DUTIES OF DISTRICT

 3.1 School Compliance with Privacy Laws.
 With regard to data that School permits Developer to collect or access pursuant to the Agreement, School agrees to uphold its responsibilities under laws governing the privacy of Student Data, including the Privacy Laws and to grant Developer access to such data only to the extent permitted by the Privacy Laws.
-School acknowledges and agrees that, to the extent applicable, School as an educational institution provides consent for Developer to collect Student Data directly from students under 13, as permitted by COPPA.
+School acknowledges and agrees that, to the extent applicable, School as an educational institution provides any necessary consent (or agrees to act as the agent of the parent/guardian and consents on their behalf) for Developer to collect Student Data directly from students under 13, in accordance with the "school consent" mechanism allowed under COPPA.

 3.2 License Grant.
-School expressly grants, and represents and warrants that School has all rights necessary to grant, to Developer a non-exclusive, royalty-free, worldwide license during the term of the Agreement to use, transmit, distribute, modify, reproduce, display, and store the Student Data solely for the purposes of providing the Developer Product as contemplated by the Agreement, and as otherwise described herein.
+School expressly grants, and represents and warrants that School has all rights necessary to grant, to Developer a limited, non-exclusive, royalty-free, worldwide license during the term of the Agreement to use, host, transmit, distribute, modify, reproduce, display, and store the Student Data solely for the purposes of providing the Developer Product and for such purposes as otherwise described in the Agreement.
 In order for Developer to provide the Developer Products to School, School acknowledges and agrees that Developer will utilize the categories of Student Data set forth on Developer’s product page on the Clever Platform.

 3.4 School Representative.
 At Developer request, School will designate an employee or agent of School as the School representative for the coordination and fulfillment of the duties of this Universal Data Sharing Agreement.